 The surname Alingman was first found in Kent where they were Lords of the manor of Allingham.

-Important Dates for the Alingman family
+Early History of the Alingman family

 This web page shows only a small excerpt of our Alingman research.
 Another 79 words (6 lines of text) covering the years 161 and 1613 are included under the topic Early Alingman History in all our PDF Extended History products and printed products wherever possible.